OsaPL/Versus-Brawl/notes.md

 - `RabbitCatcher`: alright `"Data/Animations/bow/r_bow_sheathed.anm"`

-[h1]0.5.9:[/h1]
+[h1]0.6:[/h1]
+Some of these were already included in 0.5.9 pre-release [b]Added CTF gamemode, with new map: Border Sands[/b]

 [b]Added Nidhogg gamemode prototype:[/b]
 - Entry to the Jan 2023 Map Jam
 - Themes: Faith & Versus
 - Map name: Purple Waters

+[b]Added new playable maps:[/b]
+- Conquerors of the Desert, CTF
+- Purple Waters, Nidhogg (ALPHA)

+[b]Weapons additions:[/b]
-[b]DogHammer is now a unique two handed weapon.[/b]
+- DogHammer is now a unique two handed weapon, for smashing through a sturdy opponent.

-[b]KnockbackMlt is now also applied on blocked hits.[/b]

-[b]Leaders are now granted a shiny crown.[/b]
+- RabbitCatcher now acts as a spear.
+- You can now also quick drop a weapon by tapping "drop" two times quickly
+- Added ability to select which weapon to unsheathe by holding a key, and then pressing "item" key:
+  - hold "grab" to unsheathe hip weapons (hold "item" to unsheathe both, pres for a single one)
+  - hold "attack" to unsheathe big sword weapon slot

 [b]Dogs can now sheathe big weapons on their back. (other characters can also use the new "Can sheathe big weapons" parameter)[/b]
 - Supported big sword slot weapons are: DogBroadSword, DogHammer
 - Supported big stick slot weapons are: staffbasic, DogGlaive, DogSpear, RabbitCatcher

+[b]KnockbackMlt is now also applied on blocked hits.[/b]

+[b]Leaders are now granted a shiny crown.[/b]

+[b]On screen text can now be separately colored.[/b]

 [b]Added new hotspots to use for mappers:[/b]
 - charCatapultHotspot: Used to create jump pads, catapults and trampolines for players.
 - teleporterHotspot: Used to create portals.
 - flagHotspot and flagReturnHotspot: These two can be used to create some gameplay based on gathering/returning flag. (comes with a flag item)
 - staticObjectAnimatorHotspot: allows you to animate static objects. (additionally you can use scripts for extracting animation frames from blender included here: https://github.com/OsaPL/Versus-Brawl/tree/main/Scripts/extractAnim)

-[b]On screen text can now be separately colored.[/b]

 [b]Some small changes for mappers/modders:[/b]
 - Added some test maps for experimentation with hotspots/scripts